country-regions/country-region-selector/README.md

 ### Example

-Here's an example page that shows a few different ways it can be used.
+Check out the example.html page for an example of the various ways it can be configured and used.

 ### How to Use

 It's very easy.

-1. Include the `country-region-selector.min.js` file in your webpage.
+1. Include the `crs.min.js` file in your webpage.
 2. Add two `<select>` fields in the appropriate locations in your form.
 3. Give the country field a class of `crs-country`.
 4. Give the region field a class of `crs-country`.